scott-hosking/CourseraML/README.md

-# CourseraML
-Exercises from [Andrew Ng's Machine Learning course on Coursera](https://www.coursera.org/learn/machine-learning), but in Python!

-Find all these [course videos on YouTube](https://www.youtube.com/playlist?list=PLRJdqdXieSHN0udSvZ-4kwX_Naqs4QJ19), as this maybe easier for some to watch on their TV etc
+# ML Exercises in Python for Andrew Ng's Coursera course

+The Coursera page for this course is [here](https://www.coursera.org/learn/machine-learning) but you can also find all the [videos on YouTube](https://www.youtube.com/playlist?list=PLRJdqdXieSHN0udSvZ-4kwX_Naqs4QJ19) which maybe easier for, e.g., casting to your TV etc.

 ## Notebooks: